 Gas lighting was introduced in 1856 throughout the building and although the improved lighting in the Reading Room was appreciated by members, the heat created was not, particularly in the hotter months.

 The centennial year, 1939, was celebrated in several ways.
-A history of the institution by the secretary, Mr Wilmot, was published, titled: 'The Melbourne Athenaeum, 1839-1939 : history and records of the institution'.
-Mr Wilmot also arranged for a grand dinner to be held in the Myer Mural Hall.
+Secretary, Reginald Wilmot published a history of the institution, titled: 'The Melbourne Athenaeum, 1839-1939 : history and records of the institution' and arranged for a grand dinner to be held in the Myer Mural Hall.

 During the booming Australian post-war economy, many households aspired to own a record player and a record collection to reflect their family's musical tastes.
 Records became treasured possessions and record playing became an enjoyable family interlude.